Trusts are more concerned than ever before this winter

 "And these pressures are felt right across the health and care system beyond acute care, including in primary care, care homes, community services, ambulance and mental health services.

 NHS staff continue to go above and beyond to treat patients safely and as quickly as possible.
 But there is no denying that NHS trust leaders are the most worried we have ever seen them.
-This year we are starting winter from the worst performance position we have ever been in, having not been able to keep up with unprecedented demand over a very busy summer.Deputy Chief Executivetweet this
+This year we are starting winter from the worst performance position we have ever been in, having not been able to keep up with unprecedented demand over a very busy summer.Interim Chief Executivetweet this

 "We welcome the fact that the new government has made the NHS a top priority.
 We need to see those commitments turned into action by delivering on solutions to the NHS’ workforce challenges, the social care crisis, and by delivering appropriate investment in buildings, equipment and services across the NHS."